aquasecurity/deployments/orchestrators/kubernetes/manifests/aqua_csp_009_enforcer/kube_enforcer/README.md

 ## Kube Enforcer

 - Kube Enforcer running as single replica deployment provides runtime security for your kubernetes workloads and infrastructure.
+It uses native Kubernetes Admission Controller API
+  - [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) is invoked first, and can modify objects sent to the API server to enforce custom defaults like enforcer injection into the pods.
+  - [ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook) is  invoked after mutating admission webhook and can reject requests to enforce custom policies.
-It uses native Kubernetes Admission Controller API ([ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)) to automatically discover the cluster infrastructure and to assist in static risk analysis by generating related audit events for your review.
+  - Kube enforcer can automatically discover the cluster infrastructure and will assist in static risk analysis by running kube hunter scans and by generating related audit events for your review.

 ## Prerequisites